All Episodes

 And if it's a fair criticism of my commentary to not want to carry over Trump's failures during COVID, and let's just say give him an excuse, then that's fair criticism.

-I have not seen Trump do anything specifically related to COVID vaccines or mRNA shots that that has me ready to criticize him in his second term.
+I have not seen Trump do anything specifically related to COVID vaccines or mRNA shots that has me ready to criticize him in his second term.

-Trump's transactional relationship with Larry Ellison is one thing, and I've been very critical of the things Larry Ellison has said about mRNA technology.
+And I've been very critical of the things Larry Ellison has said about mRNA technology.

 But unless Trump comes out and says something like that, then I guess I would put it like this.